ABHAIPC/BUS-BOOKING-SYSTEM/README.md

 *   **Secret Management:** Avoid committing hardcoded secret keys or production database URIs to source control.
 Use environment variables.
 *   **Database:** This application utilizes SQLite primarily for development and demonstration context.
 For production, migrating to a robust RDBMS like PostgreSQL or MySQL is advised.

----
-*Note: This repository provides an abstract structural pattern for a reservation system.
-Any specific environment keys, confidential data, or proprietary business details have been intentionally omitted to ensure safety on public version control networks.*
-"# BUS-BOOKING-SYSTEM"